 During fiscal years 1995, 1994 and 1993, the Company's Dataquest subsidiary recorded non-recurring charges and credits related to the closing of certain operations, workforce reductions, the sale of a division and sale of a building.
 In fiscal 1993, Dataquest closed certain operations of its subsidiary in the United Kingdom and recorded \$0.5 million in shut-down expenses.
 Additionally, during fiscal 1993, a workforce reduction occurred, and severance benefits of \$0.4 million were recorded.
 In fiscal 1994, there were three non-recurring events that totaled a pre-tax net credit to income of \$14.6 million; a workforce reduction charge of \$0.7 million relating to severance benefits, a write-down to fair market value of a building resulting in a \$6.2 million provision, and a \$21.5 million gain on sale of the Machinery Information Division.
-During fiscal 1995, Dataquest closed certain of its operations of its subsidiary in Japan for a \$0.6 million pre-tax charge, and also initiated workforce reduction actions resulting in a pre-tax charge of \$8.2 million primarily relating to severance.
+During fiscal 1995, Dataquest closed certain of its operations of its subsidiary in Japan for a \$0.6 million pre-tax charge of \$8.2 million primarily relating to severance.
 Accrued liabilities at September 30, 1995 relating to these charges include the fiscal 1995 provision of \$8.8 million.
 No additional non-recurring charges or credits are anticipated with respect to Dataquest.